If you’ve ever spent more than you should have, gone over your budget, or regretted a purchase, this one’s for you!

 Grocery shopping 101: Never shop without a list.
 Know what you need.
 Buy what you need, nothing else.

-13. Find Free Entertainment
+13. Keep a List of Free Entertainment

 If you’re tempted to spend money on entertainment like going out to eat, to the movies, or for drinks with friends, keep a running list of free entertainment ideas.